Founding Member

 Goolam Aboobaker

-In 1995 Goolam was appointed Director of Cabinet Research in the late President Nelson Mandela’s office and in 1997 Chief Director of Economic Development in the policy unit of the office of the deputy president.
+Goolam Aboobaker worked as a medical physicist before becoming special assistant to Jakes Gerwel at the University of the Western Cape in 1988.
+He was appointed Director of Cabinet Research in the late President Nelson Mandela’s office in 1995 and in 1997 Chief Director of Economic Development in the policy unit of the office of the deputy president.
 After his tenure as the senior advisor at the International Monetary Fund (IMF), Goolam was appointed Deputy Director-General in the Ministry of Finance.

 Executive Director